Design school for people living with dementia

 “People living with dementia have in many cases learned to live with environmental barriers and have developed personal solutions to these challenges that people who do not have dementia could learn from,” he said.

-“This school places the person living with dementia at the centre of design, whether that be a home, a hospital, a shopping centre, a public space or a product.”
+“This school places the person living with dementia at the centre of

 The Design School will take place on 13 March 2018 during the Care and Dementia Environments Exhibition in Birmingham, UK.

 If you are living with dementia and have a background in architecture, planning, design, aids and adaptations or are simply interested in design and contributing to this agenda then please email firstname.lastname@example.org.

 For further information please contact Dr Julie Christie, Region Manager UK, Dementia Centre, HammondCare

 « Go Back